MarauderPixie/ma-thesis/README.md

-# ma-thesis
+# On the role of rule instructions and ordering in category learning

-Forwriting my actual Thesis
+Actually _writing_ my thesis.